stablecoinxyz/stablecoin-wallet-agent-dz/README.md

-# StableCoin Wallet Agent
+# SBC Agent Payments Template

-A [Pinata](https://agents.pinata.cloud) AI agent template for managing your SBC stablecoin across 6 chains through natural conversation.
-The agent comes preconfigured with a buying wallet via the [SBC agent payments platform](https://agents.stablecoin.xyz), so it can autonomously pay for x402-protected resources on your behalf.
+An AI agent template to interact with the SBC agent paymenets platform.
+This template preconfigures your agent to work with a buying wallet set up on the [SBC agent payments platform](https://agents.stablecoin.xyz), so it can autonomously pay for x402/MPP-gated resources on your behalf.

 ## What it can do